Toob Broadband Review (Updated 2026)

 The issue is that while the signal entering your house is 900Mbps, the default toob broadband router struggles to push that speed through solid UK brick walls.
 To actually get what you pay for, many users end up binning the free router and spending £150+ on their own high-end mesh system.
 Fortunately, Toob allows you to use your own router easily.

-The Support Lottery
+The Support Split

 The Packages